Episode One: Children of Harlem

-Episode One: Children of Harlem is an album by saxophonist Gary Bartz which was recorded in 1994 and released on the Dutch Challenge label.
+Episode One: Children of Harlem is an album by saxophonist Gary Bartz, recorded in 1994 and released on the Dutch Challenge label.

 Reception

-Scott Yanow of Allmusic said "Bartz (who is heard on alto and soprano) is in fine form playing with a top-notch quartet ...
+Scott Yanow of AllMusic said, "Bartz (who is heard on alto and soprano) is in fine form playing with a top-notch quartet...
 The hard-bop oriented music includes a few standards and three originals by either Bartz or Willis.
 It's not essential but enjoyable".